-Cognitive psychologists Aimee E. Stahl and Lisa Feigenson conducted an experiment that for the first time demonstrated that babies learn from the core information they had already generalized.
+Cognitive psychologists Aimee E. Stahl and Lisa Feigenson conducted an experiment that, for the first time, demonstrated that babies learn from the core information they had already generalized.
 In the experiment, researchers showed the babies an object in a predictable situation and then in a surprising situation.
 First, the babies were shown a ball behaving in a normal manner, rolling down a ramp.
-Then they were shown surprising situations such as the same ball rolling down a wall and suddenly being stopped by a wall in the middle of the path or rolling down and passing right through (what seemed like) a wall.
+Then they were shown surprising situations such as the same ball rolling down a ramp and suddenly being stopped by a wall in the middle of the path, or rolling down and passing right through (what seemed like) a wall.
 The babies learned significantly better from these unpredictable instances and showed no evidence of learning from the predictable situation.
-The babies wanted to explore and understand the ball that had deceived them.
+Babies wanted to explore and understand the ball that had deceived them.
 If the ball had passed through the wall, they tested the object’s solidity by smashing it against the table.
-If the ball had stopped in the middle of it’s path, they tested it’s gravitational properties by dropping it.
+If the ball had stopped in the middle of its path, they tested its gravitational properties by dropping it.
 Babies are surprised by novel stimuli and they seek to understand them just like adults do.
-They learn from this unpredictability similar to the way you learn to adapt to a new experience.
+They learn from this unpredictability similarly to the way you learn to adapt to a new experience.
 So they become little physicists, exploring universal qualities they thought they had previously understood.

 Rosen-Johns Hopkins, J. (2015, April 3).
 Surprise!
 Babies learn best from the unexpected – Futurity.
 Retrieved September 2, 2015